Pedersen2001/Python-Programs/README.md

 Coding conventions for pushing:\
-Commit Naming
-Since branches is eventually deleted, we also conduct good naming of our commits.\
-The naming convention we use is as follows:
+The naming convention used is as follows:

 FEATURE: {NAME OR DESC}\
 BUGFIX: {NAME OR DESC}\